 Adopt preamble detection or transmission as an LAA/802.11 coexistence mechanism as suggested by IEEE 802 based on its successful use in 802.11 over many years.

 It is the view of IEEE 802 that multiple opportunities have been lost to enable the highest possible level of coexistence between LAA and 802.11 systems from the very earliest deployments of LAA.
-Regardless of history, IEEE 802 requests that 3GPP continue to work with IEEE 802 to gather evidence before any LAA deployment on the best ways to promote fair coexistence between LAA and 802.11 systems, and to act on that evidence as it becomes available.
+IEEE 802 requests that 3GPP continue to work with IEEE 802 to gather evidence before any LAA deployment on the best ways to promote fair coexistence between LAA and 802.11 systems, and to act on that evidence as it becomes available.

 IEEE 802 was encouraged by 3GPP’s commitment to gather additional evidence by validating LAA/802.11 coexistence before LAA deployment using test plans developed by 3GPP RAN4